Latest TRP Ratings: Naagin 3 Retains Top Slot; Kumkum Bhagya & Kundali Bhagya Drop Down!

 - Latest TRP Ratings: Colors TV Drops Down; Kumkum & Kundali Bhagya Tops; Ishqbaaz Back On TRP Race

 The TRP/BARC ratings for the week 27 (June 30-July 6, 2018) are here.
 Naagin 3 continues to rule the roost.
 Zee TV's shows, Kumkum Bhagya and its spin-off Kundali Bhagya have dropped down on the TRP chart.
 Colors' Dance Deewane has occupied the second slot.
-While Divyanka Tripathi's Yeh Hai Mohabbatein has vanished from the TRP race, her husband, Vivek Dahiya's new show, Qayamat Ki Raat has dropped down to the 10th spot.
-Also, Colors' new show, Kaun Hai is out of TRP race.
+While Divyanka Tripathi's Yeh Hai Mohabbatein has vanished from the TRP race, her husband Vivek Dahiya's new show, Qayamat Ki Raat has dropped down to the 10th spot.
+Colors' new show, Kaun Hai is out of the TRP race.

-Among shows, Colors, Zee TV and Star Plus have retained the top three slots.
+Among the shows, Colors, Zee TV and Star Plus have retained the top three slots.
 Sony TV has jumped up to the fifth spot, while Star Bharat has dropped down to the sixth spot.

 Naagin 3 & Dance Deewane

 Naagin 3 has retained the top spot.
 The show has got 4.5 ratings.
-Colors' other, Dance Deewane has jumped up to the second spot.
+Colors' other show, Dance Deewane has jumped up to the second spot.
 The show has managed to get 3.1 ratings.

 Kumkum Bhagya & Kundali Bhagya